Virtual-Coffee/VC-Community-Docs/lightning-talks/Feb-2021/MC-script.md

-> A template script for the Lightning Talk MC to follow.

 # INTRO
 - Welcome everyone!
 We're getting started on time, we just want to give people a couple of minutes to come in and get settled.